 It all depends on the Jacobean route you choose.
 If you opt for the French Way, you will not have any problems, because it is signposted in its entirety and it is difficult to get lost.
 In the case of other routes such as the Camino del Norte, the Portuguese Way or the Primitive Way, you will also find signs, although it is always advisable to study the terrain beforehand to know where these routes are going.

-Yes, you can do tourism while pilgrims and take your time to visit some impressive towns and cities of Camino, such as Santiago de Compostela.
+Yes, you can sightsee while you walk the Camino and take your time to visit some impressive towns and cities, such as Santiago de Compostela.
 The best idea is to get up early to walk the stages first thing in the morning, arriving at your destination at noon.
-When you have already secured the accommodation, you have all the rest of the day to do tourism at your pace.
+When you have already secured the accommodation, you have all the rest of the day to sightsee at your pace.

 The volume of our backpack on the Camino de Santiago has always to be linked to our body weight so that walking the routes Jacobean with her back will not become a hell.
 Our backpack should not exceed 10-12% of our weight; As a reference for men we can take 7.5-8 kg and for women 6-6.5 kg.

 You must always be prepared for the rain, one of the pilgrim's worst enemies and he can reach you at any time.
 Regardless of the time of year, especially if we walk through Galicia, we must wear a raincoat just in case.
-It is advisable to wear comfortable clothes and to bump as little as possible, with materials that isolate and protect from the wind, logically taking into account the time of year in which we are going to do the Camino.
-We recommend you always check the time you will do on the Camino de Santiago to know in advance what you are going to find.
+It is advisable to wear comfortable clothes and to bump as little as possible, with materials that isolate and protect from the wind, logically taking into account the time of year in which we are going to walk the Camino.
+We recommend you always check the weather on the Camino de Santiago to know in advance what you are going to find.

 No. The pilgrimage to Santiago de Compostela is not a race or a competition, it is a journey that the pilgrims face by conviction, surpassing or pure curiosity and each one can do it at his own pace.
 Each pilgrim decides how far he walks and for how long.
 Many pilgrims decide to travel the last 3 or 4 stages to Santiago de Compostela and others spend months walking from their European countries of origin to the Holy City.
 Some hikers travel every day a few kilometers and a few decide to beat records by walking the Camino in several marathons.